HighlanderLab/ihouaga_adgg_spatial/README.md

   * data folder
   * see `data/README.txt` for details

-To get a copy of the data from Datastore do:
+To get a copy of the data from Datastore, do:
   * On Laptop
     ```
     cd to_your_working_directory